Andreas Athanasiou scores 2, Red Wings beat Islanders 2-1

 Athanasiou put Detroit ahead 2-1 midway through the second period.
 He tapped the puck past Greiss off Danny DeKeyser’s slap pass from the top of the right circle to the left side of the net.

+“As he got the puck, he kind of looked to the net and saw me sneak around the net and saw me all alone,” Athanasiou said.
+“We made a little eye contact and then he put it right on my tape.”

-NOTES: Athanasiou, who has a career-high 27 goals, scored two goals in a game for the sixth time this season. … Lee has a team-high 26 goals.
+NOTES: Red Wings captain Dylan Larkin played after missing five games with a neck injury. … ..
+New York scratched C Casey Cizikas (lower body) and D Johnny Boychuk (upper body) with injuries. … Athanasiou, who has a career-high 27 goals, scored two goals in a game for the sixth time this season. … Lee has a team-high 26 goals, including one in three straight games.

 UP NEXT